Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/fifo/fifo.md

 ## Operation

+The FIFO consists of two main components: a controller that manages pointers and status flags, and a simple dual-port RAM for data storage.

-The FIFO maintains an internal memory array indexed by separate read and write pointers, each with an additional wrap bit for correct full/empty detection.
+The **controller** maintains separate read and write pointers, each with an additional wrap bit for correct full/empty detection.
+It generates the memory interface signals and calculates the status flags.
+The controller doesn't store any data, only control state.

+The **simple dual-port RAM** provides independent read and write ports with combinational reads, allowing the data at the read address to appear immediately on the read data output.

-For **write operation**, when `write_enable` is asserted, `write_data` is stored at the location pointed to by the write pointer, and the write pointer is incremented.
+For **write operation**, when `write_enable` is asserted, the controller directs the RAM to store `write_data` at the location pointed to by the write pointer, and the write pointer is incremented.

 There is no safety mechanism against writing when full.
 The write pointer will be incremented and surpass the read pointer, overwriting the data at the head, corrupting the full and empty flags, and breaking the FIFO.

-For **read operation**, the `read_data` output continuously provides the data at the read pointer location.
+For **read operation**, the `read_data` output continuously provides the data at the read pointer location from the RAM.
 When `read_enable` is asserted, only the read pointer is incremented to advance to the next entry.

 There is no safety mechanism against reading when empty.
 The read pointer will be incremented and surpass the write pointer, causing the next data written to be lost, corrupting the full and empty flags, and breaking the FIFO.